Kapsowar: Kapsowar Hospital

 Kapsowar Hospital was established by the Africa Inland Mission (AIM) in 1933 and transferred to the supervision of the Africa Inland Church Central Health Council.

-The hospital and its 126 beds serve the Marakwet tribe.
+The hospital and its 210 beds serve the Marakwet people.
 It offers four dispensaries that provide essential healthcare.
 It offers mobile maternal and child health clinics that can travel up to 90 km.
 The hospital offers antiretroviral therapy, curative in-patient services, family planning, HIV counseling and testing as well as immunizations.
 Among the approximately 4,000 inpatient admissions and 15,000 outpatient visits per year, the most common diagnoses for children constitute pneumonia, malaria, gastrointestinal infections, meningitis, and injuries/fractures.
 The majority of the diseases are communicable, including HIV/AIDS, lower respiratory tract infections, malaria, diarrheal diseases, neonatal preterm births, measles and tuberculosis.

 Common emergency cases include child delivery, traumatic injuries, pelvic bleeding, intestinal obstruction, and peritonitis.
 Surgical procedures include thyroidectomy, tonsillectomy, vagotomy, pyloroplasty, chronic osteomyelitis amputation, hysterectomy, tubal ligation, C-section and eye surgery.

+History

-The Africa Inland Mission (AIM) established Kapsowar hospital with the primary goal of spreading the Gospel.
-The Mission made an agreement with the elders of Talai, Marakwet to purchase the Old Government offices, ‘boma’, for the hospital.
+The Africa Inland Mission (AIM) established Kapsowar hospital with the primary goal of spreading the gospel.
+The Mission made an agreement with the elders of Talai, Marakwet to purchase the old government offices, 'boma', for the hospital.
 This represented a step forward in fostering relations between the church and the inhabitants.

 On October 19, 1934, the first dispensary opened under the supervision of Reverend Reynolds.
-In September 1934, Dr. Lee Ashton and his physician wife joined the facility.
+In September 1934, Lee Ashton and his physician wife joined the facility.
 Near the end of the year, the first Marakwet woman came in for childbirth.